Get the Weekly Signal

 • Request: Conditional Use Permit to operate a Certified Recovery Residence (specifically positioned as memory care, not substance recovery, though licensing covers both) in the R-2 zoning district

-• Current Zoning: R-2 (Medium Density Residential)
+• Current zoning: R-2 (Medium Density Residential)

 • Acreage: 0.21

-• Staff Recommendation: Approve
+• Staff recommendation: Approve

-• Action: APPROVED (final)
+• Action: Approved (final)

 • Vote: 6-0 (roll call: Robertson Yes, Sennett Yes, Carter Yes, Sanders Yes, O'Kelley Yes, Bowersox Yes)

-• Notable Discussion: Applicant purchased property in 2021 (previously a Hawthorne survey company commercial property).
+• Notable discussion: Applicant purchased property in 2021 (previously a Hawthorne survey company commercial property).
 Adjacent uses include another R-1 vacant property she also owns (fenced) and Faith Chapel church.
 Applicant emphasized that "Certified Recovery Residence" is a comprehensive licensing category that includes memory care and disabled-care residents under 25 — not just substance recovery — and that her client base trends toward memory care, which generates less traffic than typical residential because residents do not come and go and families visit less frequently.
 Existing reputation cited: AQUA standards compliance with no deficiencies since 2011, prior client included a former Mayor of Eustis.
 Public concerns focused on busy Main Street side, pedestrian-school crossings (6 blocks from high school), and possibility of patients wandering.
 Applicant addressed: facility is on back of Main, not directly on Main; full privacy fence, big patio, all care provided in-home, residents not coming and going on their own.
 Board accepted the operational distinction.
 Final approval issued.

 Public Hearings Summary